josephryan/DeBiasse_cnidophylogenomics/00-PHYLOTOCOL/cnido_phylotocol_v7.md

 construct_constraint_tree.pl transcriptome.tre > transcriptome.constraint.tre
 ```

-2.10.6 unroot the constraint tree (I think iqtree balks at constraint tree unless tree is specifically unrooted; if not, than will skip)
+2.10.6 unroot the constraint tree (I think iqtree balks at constraint tree unless tree is specifically unrooted; if not, then will skip)

 ```
 unroot.R